-To begin the divorce process, you need to file a complaint for absolute divorce with the file Clerk of Court’s office in the county where you live.
+To begin the divorce process, you need to file a complaint for absolute divorce with the Clerk of Court’s office in the county where you live.
 The person filing the complaint is the “Plaintiff,” and the other spouse is the “Defendant”.
-Issues such as spousal support, child support, and property division can also be included in a complaint seeking an absolute divorce.
+Issues such as alimony, child support, and property division can also be included in a complaint seeking an absolute divorce.

 In North Carolina the Defendant typically has 30 days from the date the complaint was served to file an answer.
 With the Answer, the Defendant may file counterclaims for claims related to child custody, spousal support, child support, and property division.